Michael-Soloveitchik/FCFS/README.md

 # FCFS - Fully Convolutional Fractional Scaling

-This project is a PyTorch implementaton for fractional scaling.
+This project is a PyTorch implementaton for fully convolutional fractional scaling.

 ## Requirments: